 - evaluate the impact of non-western cultures on the development of late nineteenth century art.

 - explain the connection between Romantic literature and poetry and the visual arts in the eighteenth and nineteenth centuries.

 - demonstrate an understanding of how artists helped instigate and then support the French Revolution.

 - analyze how modern movements in art (Cubism, Pop Art etc.) responded to, and commented on, the challenges of industrialized, technologically advanced societies.

 - Slide collection and projection equipment adequate for the lectures on the subject.

 - Access to the Artstor online image archive.
-Classroom must be internet connected and provided with a digital projector, DVD player, and VHS player.
+Classroom must be internet connected and provided with a digital projector and DVD/Blue Ray player.